Location: Tallarook, Yea, Cathkin, Bonnie Doon, Mansfield

 Wheelchair accessible: Yes

-More information: greatvictorianrailtrail.com.au
+More information: ridehighcountry.com.au/rail-trails/great-victorian-rail-trail

 Download the Great Victorian Rail Trail guide here.

-Conquer Australia's longest rail trail, winding your way through the idyllic countryside between Tallarook and Mansfield in the foothills of the Victorian Alps.
+Conquer Victoria's longest rail trail, winding your way through the idyllic countryside between Tallarook and Mansfield in the foothills of the Victorian Alps.
 Along the way, the trail takes you from the banks of the beautiful Goulburn River and up the Goulburn Valley, past granite-boulder strewn hillsides and through numerous small towns where you can stop for food and drink.
 Pass some impressive infrastructure, including the long, dark Cheviot Tunnel and the Bonnie Doon Bridge over Lake Eildon, and then on through rich farmland brimming with birdlife and scattered with magnificent stands of ancient red gums.
 The final destination is Mansfield, which is packed with eating and drinking options.

 Most people start from Tallarook and finish at Mansfield, though you can tackle the trail in any direction.
 In this direction the route gradually climbs, though the gradient is never more than gentle.
-The wonderfully-maintained trail is easily broken into shorter sections, with parking and access points in many places plus excellent signage and regular amenities.
+The trail is easily broken into shorter sections, with parking and access points in many places plus excellent signage and regular amenities.

 From the banks of the river to the historic Cheviot Tunnel